World-of-Workflows/WorkflowsUniversity/WorldOfWorkflowsUniversity.md

                negative.

   Reference    Connects two Tables together by a The Title column of the
-               key field.                       referenced Type will be
+               key field.                       referenced Table will be
                                                 used in dropdowns of the
-                                                referenced Type's data
+                                                referenced Table's data

   Integer      Whole number, positive or        The integer is a whole
                negative.                        number which commonly is